Azure-Samples/azure-search-multiple-regions/README.md

 .\scripts\redeploy-functions.ps1
 ```

 This packages and deploys the latest function code to both the primary (westus2) and secondary (westus3) function apps.
-It does not modify any infrastructure resources.
+It doesn't modify any infrastructure resources.

 ### Front Door not routing correctly